 Do you travel across different time zones a lot?
 Though exploring numerous regions is fun, it may disrupt your normal sleep schedule and cause some disorientation.
-Most travelers have to deal with the jet lag disorder, a condition that many may not be aware of.
+Most travelers have to deal with jet lag disorder, a condition that many may not be aware of.
 Though it may be temporary, it can come with symptoms that make you uncomfortable during and some few days after your journey.

 Why does jet lag occur?

 Your body follows the internal biological clock that completes a full cycle within 24 hours in a day.
-The brain consists of a part known as hypothalamus which is responsible for activating functions such as sleep, hunger, and thirst.
+The brain consists of a part known as the hypothalamus which is responsible for activating functions such as sleep, hunger, and thirst.
 It acts as a natural alarm clock.
 The brain also regulates your body temperature and hormones.